brownpanthera/ppspace/src/content/blog/addons.md

 <br>

-So after successful compilation, it generates a few files:
+So after successful compilation it generates a few files:
 <br>
 <br>